 More specifically, a democratic country offers a favorable climate for investment that ensures the rule of law and the protection of private property, thereby making itself more attractive to foreign investors.
 At the same time, democracy is associated with higher public spending.
-In fact, to cope with social pressures and to keep themselves in power, politicians raise social transfers and subsidies in order to satisfy citizens' demands for income redistribution and stimulate public employment so as to reduce unemployment during economic recession periods.
+In fact, to cope with social pressures and to keep themselves in power, politicians increase public spending by rising social transfers and subsidies to satisfy citizens' demands for income redistribution and by stimulating public employment to reduce unemployment during economic recession periods.
 These results are robust to the use of an alternative measure of democracy.